 For the first time ever, mobile device users are spending more time within apps than surfing the web.
 The high speed performance and superb design of today's leading mobile apps are attracting attention and increasing expectations when it comes to digital experiences.

-Brand's aiming to represent themselves on the web in the best way possible, should focus heavily on providing consistent and quality web experiences.
+Brand's aiming to represent themselves on the web in the best way possible, should focus heavily on providing consistent and quality web experiences focused on design.
 Attending to touch screen users is crucial.
 Graphics and icons should attempt to find a balance between desktop users and mobile users.

 Mobile developers are masters of strategic utilization of screen real estate, given the limitations compared to traditional web developers.
-Web development teams and business leaders should undoubtedly look to trends in app development when attempting to reinvigorate their web presence.
+Website development teams and business leaders should undoubtedly look to trends in mobile application design and development when attempting to reinvigorate their web presence.

 Every extra second it takes for a website to low will negatively impact a business.
 Users need instant gratification.
 So a website that takes more than 7 seconds to load will force users to leave (and visit a competitor's faster, more well designed website).